-- Among beneficiaries due in May, nearly 80% have renewed or are pending.
-Most who lost coverage had no response flagged in District Direct. - Among those due in June, many currently show as potential coverage loss because there is no renewal response flagged in District Direct.
-DHCF expects that additional beneficiaries will move to the pending category by the end of June and will therefore have coverage extended until a final determination of eligibility or ineligibility is made. - Among those due in July, passive renewals (i.e., coverage automatically extended based on electronic data checks) are low.
-July is the first month with renewals due for beneficiaries who were kept enrolled during the public health emergency but had income or other changes that made them appear ineligible.
-Because these individuals are already known to appear ineligible, most are not able to renew based on electronic checks. - For all groups whose renewal is currently due or past due in a 90-day grace period, the number in a renewed, pending, or determined ineligible status can continue to increase as renewals are returned and processed.
+- Among beneficiaries due in May, more than 80% have renewed or are pending.
+Most who lost coverage had no response flagged in District Direct. - Among those due in June or July, many currently show as actual or potential coverage loss because there is no renewal response flagged in District Direct.
+People with disabilities and those age 65+ have received one-month extensions (through July or August) to allow for additional response time. - Among those due in July or August, passive renewals (i.e., coverage automatically extended based on electronic data checks) are low.
+These are the first months with renewals due for beneficiaries who were kept enrolled during the public health emergency but had income or other changes that made them appear ineligible.
+Because they are already known to appear ineligible, most are not able to renew based on electronic checks. - For all groups whose renewal is currently due or past due in a 90-day grace period, the number in a renewed, pending, or determined ineligible status can continue to increase as renewals are returned and processed.
 Similarly, the number in the terminated category will decrease.

-UPDATE SINCE LAST MEETING: Nearly 80% of Beneficiaries Due in May Are Renewed or Pending
+Results from First Month of Renewals: More Than 80% of Beneficiaries Are Renewed or Pending

 - Approximately 14,500 beneficiaries were due to recertify by the end of May.
-This group largely reflects non-disabled children and adults under age 65 with 60-day notices mailed by April 1. - Of that total, 76% (11,000) are renewed as of June 15. - 66% were renewed passively (extended by DHCF based on electronic checks alone). - 10% were renewed non-passively (beneficiary provided information needed to extend their coverage). - 3% (500) are pending (renewal is flagged in District Direct but requires verification(s) from beneficiary or processing by caseworker). - 21% (3,000) are disenrolled. - Less than 1% (fewer than 100) were determined ineligible (beneficiary provided information indicating they no longer qualify). - Remaining 20% (2,900) had no response (renewal not flagged in District Direct).
-These are referred to as "procedural terminations." - Among the disenrolled, nearly two-thirds are adults aged 21-64 and just over one-third are children (not shown in current dashboard).
+This group largely reflects non-disabled children and adults under age 65 with 60-day notices mailed by April 1. - Of that total, 78% (11,300) are renewed as of July 17. - 66% were renewed passively (extended by DHCF based on electronic checks alone). - 12% were renewed non-passively (beneficiary provided information needed to extend their coverage). - 4% (600) are pending (renewal is flagged in District Direct but requires verification(s) from beneficiary or processing by caseworker). - 18% (2,600) are disenrolled. - Less than 1% (fewer than 100) were determined ineligible (beneficiary provided information indicating they no longer qualify). - Remaining 17% (2,500) had no response (renewal not flagged in District Direct).
+These are referred to as "procedural terminations." - Among the disenrolled, nearly two-thirds are adults ages 21-64 and just over one-third are children (not shown in current dashboard).